unixpickle/Benchmarks/README.md

 # Fairness

 I tried very hard to make every implementation of each test close in structure.
-With that being said, some languages have some features others don't, and I easily may have missed a feature I shouldn't have.
+With that being said, some languages have features others don't, and I could have missed a feature along the way.
 If this is the case, go ahead and make a pull request or file an issue and explain why I tested a certain language unfairly.

 None of these tests are the "best way" to do what they do.
 Instead, the tests are *designed* to be inefficient in order to get a significant result from various optimizers.